George Hargreaves

 George Hargreaves (born November 12, 1952) is a landscape architect.
-Under his design direction, the work of his firm has received numerous national awards and has been published and exhibited nationally and internationally.
+Under his design direction, the work of his firm has received numerous national awards and it has been published and exhibited nationally and internationally.
 He was an artist in residence at the American Academy of Rome in 2009.
 Hargreaves and his firm designed numerous sites including the master plan for the Sydney 2000 Olympics, The Brightwater Waste Water Treatment Facility in Seattle, Washington, and University of Cincinnati Master Plan.

 Education

 According to Ken Gwertz's article "Landscape Alchemist," George Hargreaves' interest in Landscape Architecture was partially due to a summer trip that he went on when he was 18 years old.
 During the trip to the Rocky Mountains, George Hargreaves climbed Flat Top Mountain where he experienced a life changing scene.
 Hargreaves describes the sense, "It wasn't just the mountains or the trees or any of the individual elements.
 It was something about the sense of space itself.
 When I got back home I tried to explain this to my uncle...and he said, 'Have you ever thought about going into landscape architecture?'"
 In 1973, George Hargreaves attended the School of Environment and Design at the University of Georgia.
 Four years later, he graduated second in his class, magna cum laude, with a Bachelor of Landscape Architecture.
 Soon after getting his bachelor's degree, George went to Harvard University Graduate School of Design.
 He graduated with distinction and received a master's degree in Landscape Architecture.